 The 5 Smith System keys provide drivers with techniques to enhance situational awareness, improve reaction times, and avoid collisions.

-Teaching drivers to anticipate hazards and maintain safe distances these keys helps promote safer driving habits and reduce accident risks.
+Teaching drivers to anticipate hazards and maintain safe distances is key to promoting safer driving habits and reducing accident risks.

 Should you aim high in steering or signaling?